From traditional marketing to what we know today, marketing has changed in so many ways.

 The early days of web analytics were much more complicated than what we’re used to today.
 Websites in 1993 had to delve into their source logs to track visitor’s IP addresses.
 It was in 2005 that Google acquired Urchin, which became Google Analytics.

 Being able to understand the keywords customers are searching for, which countries your customers are in, and other handy statistics has streamlined marketing research into an incredibly efficient and powerful tool that makes early web analytics look painful (which it was).

 Marketers have always been savvy.
 In 2007, researchers predicted that marketing would evolve into researching and developing techniques for improving consumer trust.

-Corporate seo services aren’t built by spamming email marketing campaigns.
+First of all, it’s important to know that Corporate seo services aren’t built by spamming email marketing campaigns.
 Defined in 2006 by HubSpot, inbound marketing aims to build customer trust and lead to sales.
 One of the major ways the internet has made an impact is through search engines.
 75% of search engine users never scroll past the first page of search results.
 Why bother when the first few results are just that good?
-Learn more about hiring a tampa seo expert.

 This has evolved into what we know as Search Engine Optimization.
 Everyone knows the importance of keywords, page speed, social metrics, etc. Maybe we don’t think about it when we’re browsing, but the internet has dramatically changed the way content is displayed and organized.

 Once you’ve identified what your customer wants through analytics, one way to appeal to your customers is to create content.
 Content marketing did exist before the internet.
 One of the most memorable examples of content marketing is that of the 1930’s radio drama by Procter & Gamble which advertised soap products.
 This is why we have the term “soap drama” today.
 This type of content marketing has evolved to podcasts where companies often sponsor a show and give listeners a code to use a product for a discount.